 - Issues in subject matter (§ 101): Sometimes, applications might get office action because their invention does not match with the subject or the title specified.
 In legal terms, the applicant receives an office action if the invention is not considered to be a patentable subject matter.
-This requires amendment in the claims section to prove that the invention is not abstract and is operational in nature.
-In case the applicant has filed a patent application for a completely new technology for which he/she is unable to present a prototype or its operational model, he/she can submit declarations from experts which have previously conducted experiments related to the invention.
+It requires amendment in the claims section to prove that the invention is not abstract and is operational in nature.
+In case the applicant has filed a patent application for completely new technology for which he/she is unable to present a prototype or its operational model, he/she can submit declarations from experts who have previously conducted experiments related to the invention.

-- Issues of Obviousness (§ 103): According to the Section 103, claims must be disclosed in a manner that clearly states that the invention is completely non-obvious.
-This means that the invention must prove to be completely new and not a derivative of the previous patent.
+- Issues of Obviousness (§ 103): According to Section 103, claims must be disclosed in a manner that clearly states that the invention is entirely non-obvious.
+It means that the invention must prove to be wholly new and not a derivative of the previous patent.
 Even if, it is a derivative, it must not be simple to get derived from any skilled person that holds background subject knowledge regarding the invention.
 These office actions are the most difficult to determine and cured since patent examiners consider several guidelines, factors, and tests to infer that whether or not is it a case of obviousness.
 Similar amendments have to be made to make the application free from this factor.

 - Issues of Double Patenting: Examiner can file office action when he finds that the application has already been claimed in an earlier patent by the same inventor.
-This points out a direct violation of “one invention, one patent” rule.
+It points out a direct violation of “one invention, one patent” rule.
 In other words, the Examiner feels that you have filed two applications for the same invention.
-Filing a “Terminal Disclaimer” would cure the application from this issue, saving it from the issue of an office action.
+Filing a “Terminal Disclaimer” would cure the application from this issue, saving it from the subject of an office action.

 What is a Final Office Action & how to respond to it?

 When the inventor consecutively fails in every act of his/her to correct the issues rose by the examiner through all of his office action responses, the examiner is entitled to issue a Final Office Action.
-This depicts as the last chance to correct the notified issues from the applicant’s end, and that must satisfy the issues raised by the examiner; otherwise, the application is abandoned.
-It is obvious that first office action can never be considered as final office action since first actions only state the issues that must be rectified.
-And the second action states the issues which were left unresolved from the first office action response.
+It depicts as the last chance to correct the notified issues from the applicant’s end, and that must satisfy the issues raised by the examiner; otherwise, the application is abandoned.
+It is evident that first office action can never be considered as final office action since first actions only state the issues that must be rectified.
+And the second action says the matters which were left unresolved from the first office action response.
 The applicant can either accept the rejection and stop his/her work or make an appeal for the issues that have been raised are incorrect.
 He can even request for continuous examination.

 We can help you!

 We facilitate you with comprehensive Official Action Response services so you can focus on other core aspects of your application.
-With this service we will be sending individual notifications on each action, will be distributing reports listing each action received and filed in a given timeframe, or we can update a file management system or database in lieu of sending formal notifications.
+With this service we will be sending individual notifications on each action, will be distributing reports listing each action received and filed in a given timeframe, or we can update a file management system or database instead of sending formal notifications.